niekados/my-classroom/README.md

 - [Heroku](https://www.heroku.com): Used to deploy the application.

-- [Lucidchart](https://www.lucidchart.com/pages/): Used to create flowchart for the project.
+- [Lucidchart](https://www.lucidchart.com/pages/): Used to create a flowchart for the project.

 ## Python Libraries